-There is a prevalent belief today that if one has extra money that one does not need to spend now or in the near future, then the best thing to do with it is to use it to make even more money.
+There is a prevalent belief today that if one has extra money one does not need to spend now or in the near future, then the best thing to do with it is to use it to make even more money.
 Before, this kind of alchemical monetary growth was only available to those who had large sums of excess money, or those who were unscrupulous enough to engage in the disreputable practice of money-lending, often at exorbitant rates.
 In the past, the great majority of people simply hid their money somewhere, such as in their dwelling, or they buried it in the ground.
-But in today’s sophisticated investment world, even those who have only a small amount of savings, measuring in the thousands of dollars, can participate in humanity’s ever-hopeful quest to make their money magically grow without having to do any work.
+But in today’s sophisticated financial world, even those who have only a small amount of savings, measuring in the thousands of dollars, can participate in humanity’s ever-hopeful quest to make their money magically grow without having to do any work.